Musings

 Our patience is truly unmatched.
 We experience time and space differently than able-bodied people do but there is more to life than just existing and getting by—we deserve to live life fully.

-The Accessibility for Ontarians With Disabilities Act (AODA) was enacted almost 20 years ago to develop, implement, and enforce standards of #accessibility related to goods, services, facilities, employment, accommodation and buildings; the goal is to get the province fully accessible by 2025.
+The Accessibility for Ontarians With Disabilities Act (AODA) was enacted almost 20 years ago to develop, implement, and enforce accessibility standards related to goods, services, facilities, employment, accommodation and buildings; the goal is to get the province fully accessible by 2025.
 We’re nowhere near that and we’re soon entering 2024.
 We still have a long way to go.

 KaeComment